qReduMIS: A Quantum-Informed Reduction Algorithm for the Maximum Independent Set Problem: Introduction

 \textbf{Quantum ReduMIS (qReduMIS).} In this work we propose and implement a novel quantum-informed algorithm (dubbed \textit{qReduMIS}), which integrates exact classical kernelization with a quantum processing unit (QPU) used as co-processor (rather than a classical evolutionary heuristic) that unblocks the reduction process whenever necessary; see Fig.~\ref{fig:scheme} for a schematic illustration.
+Unlike standard quantum optimization approaches---which task the QPU with sampling a maximum independent set directly---qReduMIS uses the QPU solely to identify \emph{frozen nodes}: vertices whose marginal probability of belonging to large independent sets is anomalously high (or low).
+These frozen nodes are then removed (along with their neighbourhoods), \emph{re-enabling} exact classical reduction rules on the resulting kernel.
+This process is \emph{recursive}: the algorithm alternates between classical kernelization and QPU-assisted frozen-node identification until the graph is fully reduced or a target kernel size is reached.
 The algorithm is hardware-agnostic and embedded in a larger, three-tiered framework, with distinct application, algorithm, and hardware layers.
+Because each QPU call operates on a progressively smaller kernel, qReduMIS provides a path towards smaller and simpler kernels that are more accessible to the QPU.
+While this need not hold for very large instances, the sampling quality of the quantum device generically remains high, even when the original instance may be far too hard for standard quantum optimization to sample an optimal solution.
 By design, the algorithm leans heavily on classical kernelization, and periodically leverages information obtained from QPU measurements to unblock the kernelization process by identifying and removing frozen vertices that have a high (or low) likelihood to be part of large independent sets.
 This offers several benefits: First, classical kernelization is provably optimal, second these methods are fast (e.g., linear-time for sparse graphs), and third, kernelization methods are insensitive to the hardness parameter $\HP$ \citep{schuetz:24}.

+We emphasize that the classical reduction logic in qReduMIS is \emph{not} merely a one-time preprocessing step applied before handing a (smaller) problem to a quantum solver.
+This distinguishes qReduMIS from warm-start approaches~\cite{egger2021warm, tate2023bridging}, which classically pre-compute an initial state or parameter set and then run a \emph{full-size} quantum optimization (e.g., QAOA) as a second, independent stage.
+In qReduMIS, reduction and quantum sampling are interleaved in a recursive loop: the QPU output feeds back into the reducer, which produces a new (smaller) kernel, which may require another QPU call.
+Classical reduction is therefore an integral, repeated component of the algorithm---not an offline preprocessing step---and generically the QPU never sees the full original graph.